01 of 05

-Impress your guests with a fan favorite: fried calamari (calamares fritos or calamares a la romana).
+First, impress your guests with an appetizer popular in Spain: fried calamari (calamares fritos or calamares a la romana).
 These rings of squid are lightly floured and fried.
 By purchasing already cleaned and cut squid, the cooking process is simplified—you just need to time the frying right to avoid chewy calamari.
-With a bit of lemon juice squeezed over them, these rings of squid are a tasty way to start a meal.Continue to 3 of 6 below.
+With a bit of lemon juice squeezed over them, these rings of squid are a tasty way to kick off a great holiday meal.Continue to 2 of 5 below.

 A traditional meat to serve on Easter in Spain is lamb.
-Cordero asado is roasted lamb with lots of garlic—a great main course for Easter, especially since spring is the time of year lambs give birth.
+Cordero asado, for instance, is roasted lamb with a lot of garlic.
+This is a great main course to serve for Easter, as Spring is the time of year that lambs give birth.
 With fresh lamb being abundant, it is usually available at a special discount with your local butcher at the grocery store.

-If you prefer to make a simpler main course, try chuletas de cordero (lamb chops).
-Lamb chops take less time, but still give the rich and juicy flavor of lamb and garlic.Continue to 5 of 6 below.
+Those who prefer to make a simpler main course can try chuletas de cordero (lamb chops).
+Lamb chops take less time but still offer the rich and juicy flavor of lamb and garlic.Continue to 4 of 5 below.